FemkeBakker/Timeline-Extraction/README.md

-demo.ipynb -> notebook where a demostration can be run. code/descriptives.ipynb -> notebook with descriptive statistics of dataset + predictions of chatGPT code/run_chatGPT -> notebook that runs the two experiments of ChatGPT
+demo.ipynb -> notebook where a demostration can be run. code/descriptives.ipynb -> notebook with descriptive statistics of dataset + predictions of chatGPT code/run_chatGPT -> notebook that runs the two experiments of ChatGPT code/scripts -> contains all files with the code needed to run the algorithm.
 #### data folder
 GT_doccano.jsonl -> original dataset with annotations, downloaded from Doccano (the annotation tool we used). data/GT -> contains csv files for the whole, test and trainingset with the ground truth. data/preparation -> contains all data needed in preparation stage.
 In data/preparation/IMIpdfs the original pdfs can be found. data/results -> contains all the results from the steps that needed to be saved in between steps.